MarKo9/enron_data_analysis/README_EN.md

-# Identify Fraud from Enron Financial Data
+# Identify Fraud from the Enron Financial Data

 ## Project summary